 The field-level activities under the project are being implemented by Networks of HIV Positive People like the National Coalition of People Living with HIV in NE states and Uttar Pradesh Network of Positive People and Civil Society organizations including Child in Need Institute and Hindustan Latex Family Planning Promotion Trust.

 - 10 Million Pregnant women received HIV testing.

 - 3,870 HIV-positive pregnant women have undergone institutional delivery.

 - 3,572 HEI received Early Infant Diagnosis testing within 2 months.

-- 8,126 spouse/ partners of HIV positive pregnant women linked to HIV testing
+- 4,832 HIV-positive pregnant women linked to HIV treatment.

 To know more about Ahana’s response to COVID-19 click here.